AshutoshP29/fuel-efficiency-predictor-shell-ai-hackathon/README.md

 The model creates additional features from the raw blend composition data:

-* Weighted blend properties using component fractions.
+- Weighted blend properties using component fractions
-* Fraction interaction features between fuel components.
+- Fraction interaction features between fuel components
-* Statistical property features:
+- Statistical property features:

-  * Mean of component properties
+  - Mean of component properties
-  * Standard deviation of component properties
+  - Standard deviation of component properties
-  * Difference from mean for each component property
+  - Difference from mean for each component property

 These engineered features help capture relationships between blend composition and final blend properties.